-5.1 Operator-Namespace Attribute
+5.1.
+Operator-Name Attribute

-This attribute contains the description of an operator namespace which combined with the Operator-Name attribute serves to uniquely identify the owner of an access network.
-The attribute value is a non-NULL terminated string whose Length MUST NOT exceed 253 bytes.
-This document defines three values for this attribute: GSM, CDMA, and REALM.
-Additional namespaces require IANA registration and MUST be associated with an organization responsible for assigning and managing the operator namespace.
+This attribute contains the operator namespace and the operator name.
+The operator name is combined with the Namespace to uniquely identify the owner of an access network.
+The value of the Operator-Name is a non-NULL terminated string whose length MUST NOT exceed 253 bytes.
+The attribute value uniquely identifies the operator name within the scope of the operator namespace